 Topping this bowl of pasta with a bit of sour cream creates the masterpiece you see in front of you.
 But, you can most certainly shred a little bit of sharp cheddar on top, or add some guacamole, or even crushed Doritos!

-- 1 package Yves Veggie Ground Round (or Gardein Beefless Ground)
+- 2 cups Yves Veggie Ground Round, or Gardein Beefless Ground

 - 1 tablespoon olive oil